Note: My Web pages are best viewed with style sheets enabled.

 Prepare all the vegetables:

 Combine about two-thirds or three-fourths of the tomatoes, the cucumber, bell pepper, and onion.
-In three batches, place the mixture in a blender and blend until chopped but not liquefied.
+In small batches, place the mixture in a blender and blend until chopped but not liquefied.
 The result should have a texture with small chunks.
 Pour the batches together into a large container or bowl.

 Remove the seeds from the remaining tomatoes.
 Place them in the empty blender with the garlic, jalapeño, olive oil, lemon or lime juice, and vinegar.
 Blend until liquefied.
 Pour into the container with the chopped vegetables and stir together.